ldkngan/SQL_Marketing_Analytics/README.md

 <img width="478" height="54" alt="image" src="https://github.com/user-attachments/assets/68d308eb-5e64-4e26-b8c4-336abbc4af4f" />

 ### Q7.
 Other products purchased by customers who bought **"YouTube Men's Vintage Henley"** in **July 2017**
+The purpose of this query is to **identify cross-selling opportunities** by analyzing **additional products purchased by customers who bought _“YouTube Men's Vintage Henley”_** in July 2017.

+This analysis aims to:
+- Discover **products frequently purchased together** with the target item.
+- Understand **customer purchase patterns beyond a single product**.
+- Support **bundling, recommendation, and upsell strategies** based on real transaction behavior.

+In short, this query reveals **co-purchase relationships**, helping businesses design more effective product recommendations and increase average order value.

 ```sql
 WITH raw_data AS (
   SELECT DISTINCT fullVisitorId